Hello ChessMood family, hello champions and future champions!

-Welcome to the Best Games of April contest.
+Welcome to the best games of the July contest.

 Good luck with your games and keep the Right Mood!

 #Right Mood - Right Move

 3rd place -Jeffrey Cobb